Monday, November 27, 2023

 The date lied on the calendar.

-The day I put a ring in your finger
+The day I put a ring on your finger,

 The sexual healing...